QueuingKoala/openvpn-db-log/README.md

 Multiple databases are supported by available Perl DBD backends as available on the local system.
 So long as you have the DBD driver available and a schema, the code should work with most standard SQL systems.
+Schemas are provided in the `schemas/` directory for the following database systems:

+ * MySQL (backend name `mysql`)
+ * PostgreSQL (backend name `Pg`)
+ * SQLite (backend name `SQLite`)

+If there isn't a schema available for your preferred RDBMS, consider creating and contributing one (more info in docs/Hacking.md.)

 Most database backends will require a server, database name, and user credentials.
 See the `Database options` help output for the program flags for each.
 If your particular database doesn't require one of these, simply omit the option.

-If there isn't a schema available for your preferred RDBMS, consider creating and contributing one (more info in docs/Hacking.md.)

 ## Database credentials